tjdolan121/nmc/README.md

 ![NMC](static/img/Screenshot.png?raw=true "NMC")

-##### CONTEXT: Along with "Tickets" and "GABC", this app was designed as a "concept app" to streamline various processes in the DoD.
-Whereas "Tickets" deals with streamlining customer IT support, "Network Monitoring Center was designed to give better situational awareness to deployed COMMS personnel.
+#### CONTEXT: Along with "Tickets" and "GABC", this app was designed as a "concept app" to streamline various processes in the DoD.
+Whereas "Tickets" deals with streamlining customer IT support, "Network Monitoring Center" was designed to give better situational awareness to deployed COMMS personnel.

-##### REASONING: Often time it is difficult to troubleshoot network outages in deployed locations.
+#### REASONING: Often time it is difficult to troubleshoot network outages in deployed locations.
 Is the problem a result of a bad internal config?
 Or is it being caused by an "upstream" or "downstream" dependency?

-##### This app would provide real-time outage reports from your dependent organizations, as well as provide other COMMS personnel with an up-to-date picture of your current COMSTAT.
+#### This app would provide real-time outage reports from your dependent organizations, as well as provide other COMMS personnel with an up-to-date picture of your current COMSTAT.

-##### HOW  TO CONTRIBUTE:
+#### HOW  TO CONTRIBUTE:

 ###### Contributions are always welcome!
 Whether you are new to Django or web development in general (like me), you are more than welcome to contribute!